dart-lang/language/working/extension_structs/overview.md

 ## Structs by example

-Structs allow you to define simple classes very compactly.
+Structs allow you to define simple classes containing immutable data very compactly.
 For example, we might model a component vector as follows:

 ```
 struct Component(int x, int y, int z, int w = 1);